Emeli Sandé: 2008–2010: Career beginnings

 Sandé's sister made a video of her playing the piano and singing to one of her favourite songs, "Nasty Little Lady".
 They sent the clip to Trevor Nelson's BBC Urban music competition.
 Sandé won the show and was offered a record deal, but the management that she'd met via the competition decided against the deal.

 Emeli had become involved in the Urban Scot collective who helped and encouraged her career by promoting her in Scotland, and – according to Emeli Sandé: The Biography by David Nolan (2013) – also released an album of songs called Have You Heard? on Glasgow's Souljawn Records, which was sold at gigs.
 Several tracks were also made available to download.

 Her parents also sent BBC Radio 1Xtra a CD of her songs.
 Ras Kwame played her on his "Homegrown Sessions", and four artists that year were asked to do a show in Soho.
 She met with Watford-born music producer/writer Shahid Khan Naughty Boy, who had previously worked with Ms Dynamite and Bashy, and they began writing tracks for artists such as Alesha Dixon, Chipmunk, Professor Green, Devlin, Preeya Kalidas, Cheryl Cole, and Tinie Tempah.
 Sandé soon signed a record deal with Virgin Records and EMI Records.

 In an interview, she said, "I was doing a show in London for 1Xtra and I met this guy called Naughty Boy.
 We got in the studio and we clicked work-wise.
 We just started writing, not necessarily for me, we just thought 'let's write a pop tune' and experiment.
 And we wrote the Chipmunk track and I thought nothing of it.
 Naughty Boy sent it off to Chipmunk who really liked it and wrote his stuff around it."
 She signed a record deal with Virgin Records in 2010.
 She later signed another deal with EMI Records in early 2011.
 Sandé made her singing career debut in 2009 after appearing on the track she wrote for Chipmunk's debut single, "Diamond Rings".
-The single charted at No. 6 on the UK Singles Chart, making it Chipmunk and Sandé's first ever Top 10 hit.
+The single peaked at number six on the UK singles chart, making it Chipmunk and Sandé's first ever Top 10 hit.

 She later sang guest vocals on another single, after collaborating with Wiley on his comeback single "Never Be Your Woman".
-The single reached number eight on the UK Singles Charts, becoming Sandé's second consecutive Top 10 Single.
+The single reached number eight on the UK singles chart, becoming Sandé's second consecutive Top 10 Single.
 Sandé decided against using the name Adele Sandé, due to Adele's growing success, so used her middle name instead.
 She revealed: "I changed it as soon as Adele came out.
 I just thought, 'You've kind of taken the [name] now', so I went with my middle name.
 She was just getting bigger and bigger, so I thought I just really need it."